openstack/openstack-manuals/doc/admin-guide/source/cli-admin-manage-ip-addresses.rst

   (``neutron``), refer to :ref:`networking-adv-features`.
   No floating IP addresses are created by default in OpenStack Networking.

-As an administrator using legacy networking (``nova-network``), you can use the following bulk commands to list, create, and delete ranges of floating IP addresses.
-These addresses can then be associated with instances by end users.

 List addresses for all projects
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~